Highfield, Harare

 Highfield is a high-density suburb or township in Harare, Zimbabwe built to house Rhodesians of African origin.
 Highfield was founded on what used to be Highfields Farm.
 It is in southwest Harare and is bordered by Glen Norah (formerly Baxter Farm) to the southwest, Waterfalls to the southeast, Willowvale and Southerton in the north.

 The suburb is particularly known for its association with the country's liberation movement and with cricket, as the hometown of Hamilton Masakadza, the first black Zimbabwean to score a Test century.

+History

+On 4 January 2026, heavy rains triggered flooding in the Highfield area of Harare.

 Politics

 Highfield is represented by the Highfield constituency in the National Assembly of the Parliament of Zimbabwe.
+From 2008 to 2023 it was represented by Highfield East and Highfield West.